Kumpupintil Lake: Description

 The lake is important to Martu people for spiritual and ceremonial reasons, as well as being an important place for water and traditional food.

 The lake is home to many species of water birds.
 The discovery of a new species of dragon lizard, Ctenophorus nguyarna, at the site was announced in 2007.

 Mythology

 In indigenous culture, Kumpupintil was off-limits to the tribes neighbouring the area, such as the Kurajarra, Wanman, Kartudjara and the Putidjara.
 The reason for the taboo, existing down to modern times, derives from the lake's mythological associations with the Ngayurnangalku spirits thought to live below its surface.
 This prohibition extended to flying over the area, since the Ngayurnangalku, ancestral cannibal beings with pointy teeth and clawlike fingernails, are deemed capable of attacking even planes that intrude over the lake's airspace.

+The Aboriginal people told a story about how the Ngayurnangalku were split into the 'good' and the 'bad' over a debate on whether or not they should continue to eat people.
+One group decided that they would stop participating in cannibalism and were only kept safe by 'bodyguards'.
+The other group continued to follow cannibalism.
+Aboriginal stockmen would muffle their horses' bells so that they would not alert the cannibals to their presence when they approached the lake.

 Name

 The lake known to the Western Desert Martu people as Kumpupintil was named Lake Disappointment by the explorer Frank Hann in 1897.
 Hann was in the area exploring the east Pilbara, around Rudall River.
 He noticed creeks in the area flowed inland, and followed them, expecting to find a large fresh water lake.
 The lake was typically dry and so was named Lake Disappointment.

 On November 11, 2020, Kumpupintil Lake was formally approved by the Western Australian Government agency Landgate as the official name, following a request from the traditional owners and the Western Desert Lands Aboriginal Corporation.

 The name "Kumpupintil" describes how the lake was made and is linked to a Martu creation story where Martu warriors fought mighty giants in an epic battle.